Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 while at the same time having no need for a garbage collector.
 Rust knows when it's okay to get rid of an object by keeping track of its lifetime.

-Think of it as explicit reference counting.
+Each time a reference is returned by or passed into a function, Rust checks at compile time to make sure it fulfills the lifetime requirement specified in the type signature.

 So every reference in Rust (i.e. pointer) has a lifetime.
-Sometimes the compiler can figure it out and it's not necessary to write it down, but often you will have to explicitly tell the compiler.

-Things like integers, floats, and other data types whose size can be known at compile time do not need lifetimes because they are stored on the stack, and deallocation is handled when the function returns.
-(Believe it or not, Rust can even store some closures this way.)
-Nonetheless, anything that is accessed by a pointer has a lifetime.
+Sometimes they can be elided and the compiler can infer them.
+Nonetheless, you cannot program Rust without knowing how to specify lifetimes.

-In total, lifetimes fulfill two roles for Rust:
+Lifetimes fulfill two roles for Rust:

-1. To know when to deallocate objects on the heap.
+1. To know when to deallocate objects

-2. To know when it's safe to dereference a pointer, never mind where it points.
+2. To know when it's safe to dereference a pointer

 Now, **you are not in charge of defining lifetimes.**